jnunemaker/canable/README.md

 steve.can_destroy?(ruby) # false
 ```

+Now we can implement our permissions for each resource and then always check whether a user can or cannot do something.
+This makes it all really easy to test.
 In one common pattern, a single permission flag controls whether or not users can perform multiple administrator-specific operations.
 Canable can honor that flag with:

 ```ruby
 def writable_by?(user)